Daily Ames is a daily 5-minute newsletter highlighting local news in Ames

 Randy K.

-“I'm a senior citizen here in Ames, and this newsletter is like a lifeline.
+“This newsletter is like a lifeline.
 I don't have the attention span these days to read the paper, and Facebook is a mess.
 This newsletter keeps me informed, without taking the whole day from me.”

 🤓